 While you are restricted from doing so for the first 12 months post closing, per the SEC’s Rule 144, you may exit your investment by selling a security privately to a limited set of prospective buyers, so long as you have held your security for at least a year and are not an “affiliate” of the company (i.e., you are neither an officer of the company nor a shareholder with a greater than 10% stake in the company).
 Even still, it’s best to assume there won’t be anyone willing to buy your stake.

 Investing in a startup is inherently risky.
 When investing in something as risky as a startup, there may be no return at all.
 It is important that you acknowledge the indefinite holding period and real risk of total loss of your investment when investing capital.
 Only invest what you can afford to lose.

 The value of a startup, and therefore the value of your investment, may be susceptible to factors underlying the technology, industry, and/or regulatory pathway, and often bears a greater risk than an investment in a vehicle or fund that invests in a broader range of securities.

 The startup market is highly fragmented, competitive and the percentage of companies that succeed in creating a sustainable business is small.
-Moreover, the percentage of startups that successful earn a return for investors is also small and investors should be prepared to lose all, or substantially all, of their investment.
+Moreover, the percentage of startups that successfully earn a return for investors is also small and investors should be prepared to lose all, or substantially all, of their investment.

 In addition to the typical challenges startups encounter, such as product development, manufacturing, sales and marketing, intellectual property, financing, and general management, healthcare startups face additional and unique risks including, but not limited to: scientific, technical, government regulation (i.e. the Food and Drug Administration), and reimbursement.